Assets migration guide

 There are two main downsides to using the approach of pushing through https:

-- The assets need to be transmitted over HTTP to the server.
+- Transmit the assets over HTTP to the server.
 This requires quite a bit of overhead and is time-consuming, thus lengthening the time that it takes to perform your migration.

 - If you have tags and custom metadata that must be applied to the assets, this approach requires a second custom process that you need to run to apply this metadata to the assets once they have been imported.